Fasting for Ramadan, health, weight loss, or all of the above?

 from feast to fitness too.

-5) Enough sleep Ideally, sleep from 9pm to 12am.
+Ideally, sleep from 9pm to 12am.
 The quality of sleep is best at this time and the hours count double (those 3 hours make up for 6 hoursof sleep).
 From midnight to 2am, the quality of sleep is less deep,

 and every hour of sleep here counts as an hour (2 hours make up 2